 The selection procedure consisted in removing the largest or the smallest breeders, thus producing two lines with distinct life-history strategies: the small-breeder line where only small-bodied individuals were allowed to reproduce, and the large-breeder lines.
+At each generation, on average 88% of fish were removed per line.
 Size selection was both family- and individual-based.
-At 60 day-post-hatching (dph), with the largest (large-breeder line) or smallest (small-breeder line) average standard body length (SL) were kept.
-Within these families, at 75 dph, the largest-bodied (large-breeder line) or the smallest-bodied (small-breeder line) individuals were used as breeders for the next generation (further details available in Renneville et al. 2020).
+At 60 day-post-hatching (dph), among a total of at least 20 families per line (one tank per family to keep track of individual pedigrees), the 10 families with the largest (large-breeder line) or smallest (small-breeder line) average standard body length (SL) were kept.
+At 75 dph, individuals within each of the selected families were measured and the largest-bodied (large-breeder line) or the smallest-bodied (small-breeder line) mature males (n = 2 or 3) and females (n = 2 or 3) were used as breeders for the next generation (further details available in Renneville et al. 2020).
 On average, at 75 dph, SL was 20.7 mm in small breeders and 22.0 mm in large breeders (a 5.7 % difference), and the probability of being mature was 91.7% in small breeders and 77 % in large breeders (a 18.0 % difference) (Renneville et al. 2020).

 In June 2017, experimental populations were created using fish from the eleventh generation.
-Specifically, for each line, 180 mature fish (initial standard body length: mean ± SD; SLi in small-breeder = 18.9 mm ± 1.4; SLi in large-breeder = 19.4 mm ± 1.4; ANOVA: F1, 358 = 13.70, P < 0.001) from distinct families were selected to generate 24 experimental populations with limited inbreeding (mean kinship coefficient = 0.23 ± 0.1 and 0.17 ± 0.1 SE in LB and SB lines, respectively; further details available in Le Rouzic et al. 2020).
-Selected fish were anaesthetized with MS-222 and marked using visible implant elastomer (VIE; Northwest Marine Technology, Shaw Island, WA, USA) to render each fish individually identifiable and to allow the calculation of fitness-related traits.
-Fish from the same experimental population were pooled in a 3 L tank and maintained at the laboratory until the beginning of the experiment when they were released into an outdoor mesocosm.
+Specifically, for each line, 180 mature fish (initial standard body length: mean ± SD; SLi in small-breeder = 18.9 mm ± 1.4; SLi in large-breeder = 19.4 mm ± 1.4; ANOVA: F1, 358 = 13.70, P < 0.001) were selected to generate 24 experimental populations composed of individuals from the same line (48 populations in total), but from distinct families to limit inbreeding (mean kinship coefficient = 0.23 ± 0.1 and 0.17 ± 0.1 SE in LB and SB lines, respectively; further details available in Le Rouzic et al. 2020).
+Selected fish were anaesthetized with MS-222 and marked using visible implant elastomer (VIE; Northwest Marine Technology, Shaw Island, WA, USA) to render each fish individually identifiable and to allow the calculation of growth-related traits.
+Fish from the same experimental population were pooled in a 3 L tank and maintained at the laboratory until the beginning of the experiment when they were released into an outdoor mesocosm (48 mesocosms in total).

 Outdoor mesocosm experiment